OpenTranslationBible/open-bible/en-GB/58.Hebrews/md/hebrews-07.md

 ## Hebrews 7:17

-For it is attested of Him:
+For it is declared about Him:

 > “You are a priest forever,
-> according to the order of Melchizedek.”
+> in the order of Melchizedek.”

 ## Hebrews 7:18